 Ghee contains more fat per gram than butter: one TBSP of ghee contains 14g fat compared to 12g in butter.

-cow ghee benefits includes a higher smoke point than butter: 485°F (252°C) versus 350°F (177°C) for butter, which makes clarified butter a safer choice for cooking.
+Cow ghee butter benefits include a higher smoke point than butter: 485°F (252°C) versus 350°F (177°C) for butter, which makes clarified butter a safer choice for cooking.

-Cow ghee offers better shelf life: Grass fed ghee is more shelf stable and can be preserved without refrigeration, saving you fridge space, which is not applicable for butter.
-You need to preserve butter in fridge.
+Cow ghee offers better shelf life: Grass-fed ghee is more shelf-stable and can be preserved without refrigeration, saving you fridge space, which is not applicable for butter.
+You need to preserve butter in the fridge.

 If you are targeting to consume the right kinds of fats and provide yourself with energy on a keto diet, cow ghee is a better choice than butter.

-Ghee is a versatile cooking ingredient and adapts well to most of the cuisines.
-Keto dieters have reported that grass fed cow ghee has a more flavorsome taste over regular butter itself.
+Ghee butter is a versatile cooking ingredient and adapts well to most cuisines.
+Keto dieters have reported that grass-fed cow ghee has a more flavorsome taste over regular butter itself.

 The common uses of ghee are:

-Cooking: Replace ghee 1:1 in place of the cooking oils and butters you use now.
-Use ghee for stir-frying, sautéing, barbequing, roasting, baking, etc.
+Cooking: Replace ghee 1:1 in place of the cooking oils and kinds of butter you use now.
+Use ghee for deep-frying, sautéing, barbecuing, roasting, baking, baking, sautéing, etc.

 Spices: Ghee is known to make spices, i.e. Garlic, more flavorsome.
 Fry some garlic in ghee before adding veggies or meat, and witness the intense aromas given off.

-Benefits of ghee vs. Butter: WHY ghee is good for keto diet ultimately
+Benefits of ghee vs. Butter: WHY ghee is good for the Keto diet ultimately

-Ghee Composition and its role in the ketogenic diet is quite unique.
+The composition of ghee and its role in the ketogenic diet is quite unique.
 A tablespoon of ghee has 13 grams of fat to butter’s 12 grams, and about a gram more of monounsaturated and saturated fats, the good fats, which brings us to MCTs.
-The ketogenic diet and MCTs also help in cancer prevention.
+The essential fatty acids in the ghee butter promote the ketogenic diet to its success and MCTs also help in cancer prevention.